Curves of planetary motion in geocentric perspective: Epitrochoids

 Ptolemaic system.

-Mathematically the whole family of curves of circles around points on the circumference of another
+Mathematically the whole family of curves of circles around moving points on the circumference of another

 circle is referred to as